 Increases efficiency.
 Effectively combining GSM, EDGE and WCDMA technologies provides full coverage for voice, data, multimedia or any combination of these services.
-The Ericsson seamless network automatically selects the best technology or combination of technologies to meet subscribers' particular needs during any given period of time.
+The seamless network automatically selects the best technology or combination of technologies to meet subscribers' particular needs during any given period of time.
 Users receive the best possible quality of service while operators are assured that the network selects the most cost-effective method of delivering these services.

-The white paper describes Ericsson Seamless Network solutions and its various components.
+The white paper describes the Seamless Network and its various components.
 It sets forth strategies for operators to employ when introducing 3G as well as explains the benefits of a seamless GSM and WCDMA network.
-Ericsson Seamless Network solutions help operators satisfy the increasing demands of current GSM subscribers while laying the foundation for future 3G business.
+Ericsson's seamless network solutions help operators satisfy the increasing demands of current GSM subscribers while laying the foundation for future 3G businesses.

-Background
+2 Background